awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codedeploy-deploymentgroup-alarmconfiguration.md

 `IgnorePollAlarmFailure`  <a name="cfn-codedeploy-deploymentgroup-alarmconfiguration-ignorepollalarmfailure"></a>
 Indicates whether a deployment should continue if information about the current state of alarms cannot be retrieved from Amazon CloudWatch\.
 The default value is `false`\.
-+  `true`: The deployment proceeds even if alarm status information can't be retrieved from Amazon CloudWatch\.
++  `true`: The deployment proceeds even if alarm status information can't be retrieved from CloudWatch\.
-+  `false`: The deployment stops if alarm status information can't be retrieved from Amazon CloudWatch\.
++  `false`: The deployment stops if alarm status information can't be retrieved from CloudWatch\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)